railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

    *UML class diagram with base_contact module not installed*

-A concrete example may illustrate this concept of multiple relationships between contacts and partners (companies) better.
+A concrete example may better illustrate this concept of multiple relationships between contacts and partners (companies).
 The figure :ref:`fig-crmcont` shows two companies each having several addresses (places of business) and several contacts attached to these addresses.

 .. _fig-crmcont: